frictionlessdata/website/site/blog/2021-06-23-frictionless-specs-european-commission/README.md

 Because these specifications can be expressed as portable text files, they became part of a multitude of tools to provide greater convenience to users and the validation process has been [documented extensively](https://www.itb.ec.europa.eu/docs/guides/latest/validatingCSV/index.html).
 JSON code snippets from the documentation highlight the fact that this format conveys all the necessary information in a readable manner and lets users extend the original specifications as needed.
 In this particular instance, the CSV validator can be used as a [Docker image](https://hub.docker.com/repository/docker/isaitb/validator-kohesio), as part of a [command-line application](https://www.itb.ec.europa.eu/csv-offline/kohesio/validator.zip), inside a [web application](https://www.itb.ec.europa.eu/csv/kohesio/upload) and even as a [SOAP API](https://www.itb.ec.europa.eu/csv/soap/kohesio/validation?wsdl).

-In a way, the Frictionless specifications were the missing piece of the puzzle that enabled the ITB to rely on a well-documented set of standards for their data validation needs.
+Frictionless specifications were the missing piece of the puzzle that enabled the ITB to rely on a well-documented set of standards for their data validation needs.
+But there is more on the table (no pun intended): whether you need to manage files, tables or entire datasets, there are [Frictionless standards](/standards/) to cover you.
+As the growing [list of adopters and collaborations](/adoption/) demonstrates, there are many use cases to make a data project shine with Frictionless.

+Are you working on a great project that should become the next glowing star in the world of Frictionless Data?
+Feel free to [reach out](/work-with-us/get-help/) to spread the good news!